chriswon98/chriswon98.github.io/projects/project-2.md

 summary: A text-based dungeon crawling game for EE205, Object Oriented Programing in C++.
 ---

 SoulQuest is a text-based dungeon crawler game inspired by the likes of Frontier and Oregon Trail.
 This was completed along with several other students for EE205, a course on object oriented programing with C++.
+We used object oriented programing to create the multitude of weapon types and monster types through the use of classes and inheritance.
+For example, the weapons lance, sword, and axe all inherited attributes (i.e. weapon attack level) from a base weapon class.

+This project was also the first time I used GitHub as a collabrative tool.
+We initally had problems with merge conflicts because multiple group members were editing the same lines of code.
+In turn, we improved our deligation of roles and communication to avoid future merge conflicts.
+My role in the group was to work on weapon classes and impiment the use of color text.

 The premise of the game is as follows: "Through unfortunate circumstances, your beloved wife died in a fire and wish to see her once again.
 In a desperate bid, you sell your soul to a demon for a chance of bringing your wife back from the underworld.
 Halfway through the ritual, you blackout and awake in the Demon's dungeon.
 It was a trick!
 Now you must make your way through the dungeon, confront the demon and reclaim your soul (and maybe your wife)."